rendleyhq/docs.rendleysdk.com/video-editor-ui/installation.md

 # Installation

-The Video Editor UI is created using web components, making it embeddable into any website created with any library, whether it be React, Angular, Vue, PHP, or HTML.
+The Video Editor UI is built using web components, making it embeddable into any website created with various libraries, including React, Angular, Vue, PHP, or plain HTML.

 ## Setup